An Office product key uses a combination of 25 letters and numbers in this format:

 You can sign in to activate Office 365, Office 2016, or Office 2013

-If you subscribe to Office 365 and Office is prompting you for a product key, you can enter your Microsoft account instead.
-Try selecting the Sign in with an active account instead link in the Enter your product key dialog box and sign in with the Microsoft account that you associated with Office.
+If you subscribe to Office 365 and Office is prompting you for a product key, you can sign in with your Microsoft account instead.
+Signing in also works if you bought a one-time purchase of Office, such as Office Home & Student.
 We can help if you can't remember the Microsoft account you use with Office.

 There are a few exceptions where you'll need to do something other than sign in.

-If you bought a DVD or USB drive through your employer's Home Use Program (HUP), you'll need your product key to install Office on a PC.
-To locate your product key online, see Find your HUP product key.
+If you bought Office through your employer's Microsoft HUP benefit, you'll need your product key to activate Office on a PC.
+To get your product key, see Get your Microsoft HUP product key.

 If you're using a volume license version of Office Professional Plus at work, you'll need to contact your admin for a product key.